 “Khrushchev went on.
 If the United States continued aerial incursions, he said, then ‘one fine day—no, not a fine day—there will be thermonuclear war.’”

-If nuclear war came, what could I and other civilians do to survive it?
+If nuclear war came, what could civilians do to survive it?
 Home fallout shelters were considered to be the best protection.
 But a Star-Telegram editorial in May 1960 warned that while the Russians were actually building shelters, the United States government was merely suggesting that every family build a fallout shelter.

 But soon Americans were worried enough to begin to act on that suggestion.
 The sales of fallout shelters, well, boomed.

 In fact, in July 1960 the regional director of the U.S. Office of Civil and Defense Mobilization predicted that within ten to fifteen years every home built in Denton would have a fallout shelter.

 In 1960 ads for underground home fallout shelters began to appear in Fort Worth newspapers.
 The Star-Telegram added a new category in classified ads: fallout shelters.
 In the panel above, note that the bottom ad for Living Inc. was rather heavy handed.